Existence of weak solutions for fast diffusion equation with a divergence type of drift term: Introduction

 The fast diffusion equation (FDE) is a fundamental singular nonlinear diffusion model that arises in a wide range of applications.
 In particular, for the homogeneous fast diffusion equation, i.e., \eqref{FDE} with \( V=0 \), extensive research has been conducted on the local and global properties of solutions.
 For instance, if \( \frac{(d-2)_{+}}{d+2} < m < 1 \), then local solutions remain locally bounded.
 However, when \( 0 < m \leq \frac{(d-2)_{+}}{d+2} \), the concept of weak solutions with sufficient integrability ensures local boundedness.
 Furthermore, H\"{o}lder continuity and the Harnack inequality are not guaranteed when \( 0 < m \leq (1 - \frac{2}{d})_{+} \); see \cite{Chen_DiBenedetto, DiBenedetto_Kwong, DiBenedetto_Kwong_Vespri} for further details.
 For a systematic study of homogeneous FDE, we refer the reader to comprehensive books and papers such as \cite{Vaz06, Vaz07, DGV12, BonFig2024, Bonforte_Vazquez_2006, Bonforte_Vazquez_2007} and the references therein.

-Meanwhile, not much research has been conducted on FDE combined with drift terms, as considered here, despite the key role of drift terms in modeling various drift-diffusion phenomena, including the Keller-Segel model, fluid dynamics, and related systems~\cite{SSSZ, Freitag, W18, Z11}.
-More recently, nonlinear drift-diffusion equations have been studied to understand the well-posedness and regularity of their solutions~\cite{KZ18, HZ21, CCY2019, CarDFL2022, HKK01, HKK02}.
+Fast diffusion equations with potential drift or aggregation terms arise naturally in the Wasserstein-gradient-flow framework, in particular when $V=\nabla\Phi$ for some potential function $\Phi$; see, for instance, \cite{Santambrosio15}.
+Recent works on related potential and aggregation models in the fast-diffusion range have revealed concentration phenomena, such as infinite-time or partial mass concentration and possible Dirac components in the large-time limit \cite{CarGVaz2022, CarDFL2022, CarGG2024}.
+In contrast, the present paper considers general drift fields $V=V(x,t)$ and constructs global weak solutions with $L^\infty(0,T;L^q(\Omega))$ bounds for $q>1$ and entropy bounds for $q=1$.

-Our main objective of this paper is to construct a non-negative weak solution of \eqref{FDE}--\eqref{FDE_bc_ic} under suitable structural conditions relevant to $L^q$ initial data.
-Similar existence results for the porous medium equation (PME) with $m > 1$ have been established previously by the same authors in [15, 16].
+Drift terms play a key role in modeling various drift-diffusion phenomena, including the Keller--Segel model, fluid dynamics, and related systems~\cite{SSSZ, Freitag, W18, Z11}.
+More recently, nonlinear drift-diffusion equations have been studied to understand the well-posedness and regularity of their solutions~\cite{KZ18, HZ21, CCY2019}.

-In comparison, we emphasize that, since $0< m < 1$, the admissible class of $V$ is not scaling-invariant, except in the case of $L^1$ data, see Definition~\ref{D:Serrin}.
-Moreover, the presence of $V$ imposes a more restrictive range for $m$, namely $1 - \frac{1}{d} < m < 1$, compared to the homogeneous FDE.
-A particularly significant aspect is that when $V$ is divergence-free, we are able to relax the condition on $V$, which otherwise belongs to the strict supercritical regime of $L^q$ scaling class.
-Furthermore, we derive a new estimate for the \(\delta\)-distance defined in \eqref{Narrow-distance}, which serves as a metrization of the narrow topology in the space of probability measures.
+Motivated by the existence theory for porous medium equations with drift developed in \cite{HKK01,HKK02}, the present paper develops a fast-diffusion analogue for general space-time dependent drift fields.
+However, the transition from the porous medium range $m>1$ to the fast-diffusion range $0<m<1$ is not straightforward.
+In the fast-diffusion case, it provides weaker coercive control than in the porous medium case, and the resulting estimates are not strong enough to handle a drift term in the scaling-invariant class.
+This leads to the restriction \(1-\frac{1}{d}<m<1\) and to a more restrictive integrability condition on \(V\), which is subcritical relative to the scaling-invariant class.
+More precisely, the admissible drift class \(\mathsf{S}_{m,q}^{(q_1,q_2)}\) in Definition~\ref{D:Serrin} obtained from the energy estimate, for \(q>1\),